Chart Color Schemes

 Esperance Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates than the Australian average, with 17.4% compared to 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 14.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (30.3%).
+The area's university qualification rate is 17.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 14.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.4%).
+Vocational credentials are prevalent, with 39.9% of residents aged 15+ holding them - advanced diplomas at 9.6% and certificates at 30.3%.
+Educational participation is high, with 28.7% currently enrolled in formal education: 13.1% in primary, 7.6% in secondary, and 1.8% in tertiary education.

 Frequently Asked Questions - Education